 - Remove from heat and add 1 tablespoon smoked paprika.
 Stir and allow to sit covered until pasta is ready.

-- To make pasta filling:
+To make ravioli filling:

 - Saute chorizo sausage in pan until cooked.